Tony Wroten: Rio Grande Valley Vipers (2017–2018)

 On October 21, 2017, Wroten was selected by the Rio Grande Valley Vipers in round 2 with the 23rd pick in the 2017 NBA G League draft.
 On March 21, 2018, he was waived by the Vipers.

 Kalev/Cramo (2018–2019)

 On December 28, 2018, Wroten signed with Estonian club Kalev/Cramo of the Latvian-Estonian Basketball League (LEBL) and the VTB United League.

 Anwil Włocławek (2019–2020)

 On August 11, 2019, he signed with Anwil Włocławek of the Polish Basketball League.

 Joventut Badalona (2020)

 On January 30, 2020, he signed with Joventut Badalona of the Liga ACB.
 He averaged 11.2 points, 2.7 rebounds and 4 assists per game in ACB.
 Wroten parted ways with the team on April 29.

 Zamalek SC (2022)

 On January 16, 2022, Wroten signed with Zamalek SC of the Egyptian Basketball Super League.

 Iraklis (2022)

 On February 8, 2022, he signed with Iraklis of the Greek Basket League.
 Due to injuries, he appeared in only 3 league games, averaging 11.6 points, 4.7 rebounds, 3.7 assists and 1.3 steals in 27 minutes per contest.

+Selfoss (2025)

+After starting the season with Urupan de Pando in Uruguay, Wroten signed with Selfoss in the Icelandic second-tier 1. deild karla in December 2024.
+Though he trained with the team for a month, he left Iceland in February after the Directorate of Immigration denied his application for work permit due to his 2021 conviction in the NBA insurance fraud.
+In March, his appeal was rejected.